python/cpython/Doc/library/typing.rst

           """Add two strings or bytes objects together.""" return x + y

-   Note that type variables can be *bound*, *constrained*, or neither, but cannot be both bound *and* constrained.
+   Note that type variables can be *bounded*, *constrained*, or neither, but cannot be both bounded *and* constrained.

    The variance of type variables is inferred by type checkers when they are created through the :ref:`type parameter syntax <type-params>` or when